Nail Gun Massacre: Release

-The film was released on VHS by Magnum Entertainment.
+The film was released direct-to-video by Magnum Entertainment in January 1987.
 The film was not released in the United States theatrically.
 Lofton later produced a making-of the film in 2005 titled Nail.
-It was released on DVD by Synapse in 2005.
+It was released on DVD by Synapse Films in 2005.
+The independent home media company Frightmare Video released a limited edition VHS of the film in 2012 in retro clamshell packaging.